padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 ### Clip an image to a region of interest (ROI)

 Through the visualisation, you can see that your ROI is just a fraction of the image.
 To confine your analysis to your ROI, you must clip the image to the ROI.
-Go to **Docs**, locate the image object (i.e., **ee.Image**)and the **clip** method under this object, as shown below.
+Go to `Docs`, locate the image object (i.e., **ee.Image**) and the **clip** method under this object, as shown below.

 ![image](https://github.com/user-attachments/assets/07d91ff6-a8a6-49be-9311-bb464a5afeb5)

 The clip method requires a geometry as an input argument.
-The ROI polygon is the input Additionally, the image comprises 23 bands, so you would like to select the relevant bands to investigate the surface types.
+The ROI polygon is the input.
+Additionally, the image comprises 23 bands, so you would like to select the relevant bands to investigate the surface types.
 In this activity, we explored B2, B3, B4, B5, B6, B7, B8, and B11.
 The code thus becomes:

 ```JavaScript